rodneyo1/asciiart-output/README.md

 `go run . -output OUTPUT_FILE_NAME STRING CHARACTER_SET_FILE.txt`

     Replace OUTPUT_FILE_NAME with the desired name for the output file (default: banner.txt).
     STRING is the text you want to convert into ASCII art.
     CHARACTER_SET_FILE.txt is the path to the text file containing your custom character set.
 This file should have one character per line.

+Character Set File Format

+Each line in the character set file represents a single character that can be used in the banner.
+The first 8 lines define the top row of characters, the next 8 lines define the second row, and so on, creating a grid of characters.
+You can customize these characters to create unique banner styles.

-### Limitations
+Limitations

     The program currently assumes the character set file is 8 characters wide and has 855 lines (8 x 107 characters).
 Modifying this layout might cause unexpected results.
     The program only accepts printable characters (except newline and tab) for the input string.

-### Future Improvements
+Future Improvements

     Support additional formatting options for the input string.

 Author

 Rodney Otieno

 I hope this README provides a clear and informative guide for using your ASCII art banner generator!